 - Marginal Product (MP) This is the output produced by an extra worker

 · Diminishing Returns occurs in the short run when one factor is fixed (e.g. Capital)

-· If the variable factor of production (e.g. labour) is increased, there will come a point where extra workers become less productive than previous workers.
-Therefore, these extra workers will have a lower marginal product.
+· If the variable factor of production is increased, there comes a point where it will become less productive and therefore there will eventually be a decreasing marginal and then average product

-This is because, if capital is fixed, extra workers will eventually get in each other’s way as they attempt to increase production.
+· This is because if capital is fixed extra workers will eventually get in each other’s way as they attempt to increase production.
 E.g. think about the effectiveness of extra workers in a small café.
-If more workers are employed, production could increase but more and more slowly.
-However, there are only so many chopping boards and space to make sandwiches.
-An extra worker may just struggle to find a space to make sandwhiches.
+If more workers are employed production could increase but more and more slowly.

-· Assume the wage rate is £10., Therefore, each extra worker will costs £10.
+· Assume the wage rate is £10, then an extra worker Costs £10.

-A good example of diminishing returns is the use of chemical fertilizers- a small quantity of fertiliser can lead to a big increase in output for a farmer.
-However, increasing its use further may lead to declining marginal product (MP) as the efficacy of the chemical declines.
+· A good example of Diminishing Returns includes the use of chemical fertilizers- a small quantity leads to a big increase in output.
+However, increasing its use further may lead to declining Marginal Product (MP) as the efficacy of the chemical declines.

 Diagram of Diminishing Returns